Improving Business in the Wilmington Region

 Public health recommendations are provided for worship services to practice enhanced social distancing and other cleaning and hygiene practices.

-The Safer At Home Phase 2 runs through at least Friday, June 26.
+The Safer At Home Phase 2 will run through at least July 17, 2020.

 For full details on Phase 2, Click HERE.